qcscine/molassembler/NOTES.rst

   all are positive OR perform an LDL(T) decomposition.
 If the latter works at all, it's positive definite.
 To use conjugate gradient, reformulate the entire problem as quadratic form.
-- Change AdjacencyMatrix implementation to avoid most vexing parse, see test file for details, additionally look up where it comes from!

 Things that need tests
 ----------------------